MajidKhanBurki/Jenkins_Project/ReadMe.md

 # Jenkins Pipeline for vProfile Project

 This repository contains a Jenkins pipeline script to automate the build process for the vProfile project.
-The pipeline is designed to fetch the code, run unit tests, and build the project.
+The pipeline is designed to fetch the code, perform code analysis, run unit tests, build the project, and upload the generated artifact to Nexus.

 ---

 ## Pipeline Overview

-The pipeline uses **Maven 3.9** and **JDK 17** for building the project and consists of the following stages:
+The pipeline uses **Maven 3.9**, **JDK 17**, and **SonarQube** for analysis.
+It consists of the following stages:

 ### 1. **Fetch Code**
 - **Description**: Clones the `atom` branch of the vProfile project from GitHub.